 Seascape Beach Resort

 Now, about that Bloody Mary we mentioned.
-The sunny Seascape Beach Resort provides two key ingredients to the perfect lazy Sunday: a killer brunch buffet and scenic waterfront walking trails.
-Start at resort’s signature restaurant, Sanderlings, which features a Sunday buffet (May through November) that’s best enjoyed on the outdoor patio overlooking the bay.
-In addition to the usual breakfast suspects like waffles and eggs benedict, the lavish spread also features sautéed salmon, seared skirt steak, and an array of dessert goodies.
+The sunny Seascape Beach Resort provides two key ingredients to the perfect lazy Sunday: a killer brunch and scenic waterfront walking trails.
+Start at resort’s signature restaurant, Sanderlings, and enjoy your meal on the outdoor patio overlooking the bay.
 Afterwards, stroll the property’s trails which lead you through landscaped grounds filled with flowers and ponds, over waterfront cliffs dotted with cypress trees, and down to the wide sandy beach that fronts the property.

 Oh, and when you’re ready to climb that mountain peak, Santa Cruz County abounds with scenic trails.
 Check out our Top 5 Hikes, Hikes with a View, Top State Park Hikes in Santa Cruz County, or our Top River and Waterfall Hikes to get started on your next outdoor adventure!